 The thing we love most is that they don’t slip or bounce while you’re on the move.
-Their frame features a special grip coating to keep it right where it is, no matter whether you’re leaning or sweating.
+Their frame features a special grip coating to keep them right where they are, no matter whether you’re leaning or sweating.

 The ear hooks are also longer and more curved than usual, to keep the glasses in position when you’re speeding down the road, avoiding obstacles on the trail, or doing some warm-up jumping jacks.

-Goodrs make use of an interesting 9-layer lens which is sandwiched on either end by a scratch-resistant layer.
+Goodrs make use of an interesting 9-layer lens sandwiched on either side by a scratch-resistant layer.
 Other layers include a UV400 protective layer and a polarizing filter.